EU Law on Renewable Energy

-Achieving the Promotion of CE in the Baltic Sea Region
+Achieving the Promotion of CE in the Baltic Sea Region (BSR)

-- Co2mmunity compiled 8 country-specific handbooks on CE development for municipalities and citizen associations addressing their respective lacks, including information about organisational and financing possibilities, technical aspects, and local/regional CE potential.
+- Co2mmunity compiled 8 country-specific handbooks on CE development for municipalities and citizen associations addressing their respective lacks, including information about organisational and financing possibilities, technical aspects, and the local/regional CE potential.

 - Co2mmunty drafted a White Paper for national and regional stakeholders to support/initiate CE projects.
 The policy recommendations for national and regional institutions aim at improving the institutional situation for CE development.
 They include suggestions to improve national and regional policies to support CE projects by, e.g. implementing new funding schemes, enabling new types of collaboration (e.g. energy cooperatives), or embed CE as an important pillar in existing RE policies, thereby fostering the sustainable development in and of communities.